-BASES BACKGROUND A description of the RTS Instrumentation is provided in the Bases for LCO 3.3.1, "Reactor Trip System (RTS) Instrumentation."
-APPLICABLE SAFETY ANALYSES, LCO, and APPLICABILITY The RTS functions to maintain compliance with the SLs during all AOOs and mitigates the consequences of DBAs in all MODES in which the reactor trip breakers (RTBs) are closed (Ref.
+A description of the RTS Instrumentation is provided in the Bases for LCO 3.3.1, "Reactor Trip System (RTS) Instrumentation."

+The RTS functions to maintain compliance with the SLs during all anticipated operational occurrences (AOOs) and mitigates the consequences of design basis accidents (DBAs) in all MODES in which and APPLICABILITY the reactor trip breakers (RTBs) are closed (Ref.
 1).

-The RTS Trip Actuation devices are required to ensure RTS Automatic and Manual Functions can provide the necessary protection.
-The LCO requires OPERABILITY of four RTS divisions with two RTBs per division, and one undervoltage and shunt trip mechanism per RTB.
-The safety analyses and OPERABILITY requirements applicable to the RTS Trip Actuation Devices are discussed below: 1.
-Reactor Trip Breakers This trip Function applies to the RTBs exclusive of individual trip mechanisms.
+The RTS trip actuation devices are required to ensure RTS Automatic and Manual Functions can provide the necessary protection.

+The LCO requires OPERABILITY of four RTS divisions with two RTBs per division, and one undervoltage trip mechanism and one shut trip mechanism per in-service RTB.

+The safety analyses and OPERABILITY requirements applicable to the RTS trip actuation devices are discussed below:

+1. Reactor Trip Breakers

+This trip Function applies to the RTBs exclusive of individual trip mechanisms.
 There are eight reactor trip breakers with two breakers in each division.
 The reactor trip circuit breakers are arranged in a two-out-of-four logic configuration, such that the tripping of the two circuit breakers associated with one division does not cause a reactor trip.
-This circuit breaker arrangement is illustrated in FSAR Figure 7.1-7.
+This circuit breaker arrangement is illustrated in FSAR Figure 7.2-1.
 The LCO requires four divisions of the Reactor Trip Switchgear to be OPERABLE with two trip breakers associated with each required division.
 This logic is required to meet the safety function assuming a single failure.

 This trip Function must be OPERABLE in MODES 1 and 2.
 In MODES 3, 4, and 5, this RTS trip Function must be OPERABLE when the Plant Control System (PLS) is capable of rod withdrawal or when one or more rods are not fully inserted.
+A rod is capable of withdrawal when its control rod drive mechanism (CRDM) is energized such that an automatic or manual signal could power the coils to withdraw the rod.